 Sankalp Shanker Srivastava Introduction- The Principle The origin of the principle of the Doctrine of Agency of Necessity rests in the idea where an agent exceeds his authority by acting on behalf of the principal in an emergency situation.
 This occurs when one party, the agent, is faced with an […]

--Souradeep Mukhopadhyaya POSITION IN ENGLISH LAW: Under English Law, agreements which restrain marriage are discouraged as they are injurious to the increase in population and the moral welfare of the citizens.
-Back in 1768, precedent was set by the Court of King’s Bench in Lowe v.
-Peers where the defendant […]
+By Souradeep Mukhopadhyaya AGREEMENTS IN RESTRAINT OF MARRIAGE: POSITION IN ENGLISH LAW: Under English Law, agreements which restrain marriage are discouraged as they are injurious to the increase in population and the moral welfare of the citizens.
+Back in 1768, a precedent was set by the Court of King’s Bench […]

 In this submission, the author has discussed in detail the Mohori Bibee case wherein, for the first time in 1903, the Privy Council declared that the minor’s contract was void and not merely voidable.
 The Privy Council reached this conclusion on the basis of various Sections of the Indian Contract Act which have also been elaborated in this paper to define the nature of a minor’s agreement.

 By Saksham Dwivedi, CNLU Introduction & Historical Development Marine Insurance is not of recent origin.
 Its existence can be traced back to several centuries.
 Questions concerning it have naturally been coming up for a number of years and the law concerning it had taken a definite shape much prior to […]